 There are a few ways you can improve your listening skills and brain hearing.
 This includes using hearing aids, learning easy-to-implement tips, and going through aural rehabilitation.
 Today, we're going to go through each one of these, so you can figure out how best to improve your brain's hearing and listening skills.

 What do hearing aids do?

-Your hearing aids are an amazing device that will help you hear and understand sounds more easily.
+Your hearing aids are an amazing hearing aid that will help you hear and understand sounds more easily.
 But what can they actually do?
-There's often a bit of misconception about what hearing aids can do; to clear up any confusion, we’ve outlined below how your hearing device can help improve your listening skills.
+There's often a bit of misconception about what hearing aids can do; to clear up any confusion, we’ve outlined below how your hearing aid can help improve your listening skills.

 Your hearing aid can: